Harvard Busines Review conducted a study on 7000 consumers to find out what makes people complete an intended purchase.

 They then go to the checkout counter, where they often have to wait for their turn.

 That’s precisely how we treat users in the online world as well.
+Although you don’t need to do that for your WooCommerce store with the WooCommerce One Page Checkout plugin.

 5 Reasons Why a One-Page Checkout Converts Better Than The Traditional Checkout Flow